 If you are to use your device while charging, just be extra careful of power outlets and other surrounding hazards.
 It’s better to be warned than harmed.
 Conclusively, use certified high-quality charging accessories to keep everyone safe.

-3. Double-check websites before sharing with the class.
+3. Double-check websites before sharing them with the class

 I know that you are as excited as your students to use multimedia learning resources, but you should be careful in sharing internet websites with them.
 Anyway, if you plan your lessons very well, the link to the website is a product of in-depth research.